-After adoption of the Comprehensive Plan, the Zoning Commission or the Trustees will review appropriate revisions to the Zoning Resolution.
-Actions recommended by this plan are as follows:
+After adoption of the Comprehensive Plan, the Zoning Commission or the Trustees will begin review of appropriate revisions to the Zoning Resolution within three months.
+Actions recommended by this Plan are as follows:

 - 1. Perform a comprehensive legal review of the Zoning Resolution and address any inconsistencies or unnecessary redundancies found within the document. - 2.
 Evaluate whether or not all straight zoned commercial properties and/or industrial properties, which are properties located within zoning districts that do not require final development plans be approved by the Zoning Commission and Board of Trustees, can and should be re-zoned into planned districts, which would require final development plan approval, instead. - 3.
 Perform a general review of the definitions in Article 4, especially use classification and use-related definitions (such as, but not limited to, industrial and light industrial), and add, revise, and/or reclassify definitions as needed. - 4.
-Incorporate tables which clearly indicate which uses are; permitted, conditional, or prohibited in each zoning district. - 5.
-Update agricultural regulations to ensure consistency with the Ohio Revised Code and case law, especially in regards to agritourism. - 6.
-Establish standards for Neighborhood-Scale Commercial developments, such as; hours of operation, tenant size, maximum permitted square footage, permitted uses, and drive-thru regulations.
+Incorporate tables which clearly indicate which uses are; permitted, conditional, or prohibited in each zoning district.